marvinruder/rating-tracker/README.md

 ## Disclaimer

 This software is provided under the conditions of the [MIT License](/LICENSE).

+> [!IMPORTANT]
-Use this tool at your own risk.
+> Use this tool at your own risk.
 Excessive data fetching from providers, publishing or selling the information obtained by fetching is not recommended.
 Your actions may have consequences… 🦋

 ## Authors